wp-plugins/bulletproof-security/readme.txt

 Occasionally issues or conflicts do occur with other plugins, but they are always quickly resolved.
 BPS is compatible with all other Plugins and Themes.
 An .htaccess bypass / skip rule is all that is required to allow a plugin or theme to do something that is blocked by BPS.
-Please check the BulletProof Security <a href="http://www.ait-pro.com/aitpro-blog/2252/bulletproof-security-plugin-support/checking-plugin-compatibility-with-bps-plugin-testing-to-do-list/" title="BPS Plugin Testing and Fixes" rel="nofollow" target="_blank">Plugin Compatibility Testing and Fixes</a> page for the latest plugin bypass / skip rules.
-All new plugin skip / bypass rules are now being posted in the <a href="http://forum.ait-pro.com/" title="BPS Forum" rel="nofollow" target="_blank">BulletProof Security Forum</a>.
+Please check the BulletProof Security <a href="http://forum.ait-pro.com/forums/topic/plugin-conflicts-actively-blocked-plugins-plugin-compatibility/" title="Plugin Compatibility" rel="nofollow" target="_blank">Plugin Compatibility</a> page for the latest plugin bypass / skip rules.

 = I am seeing Security Log entries in my BulletProof Security Log.
 What do they mean? =